 USA Today highlights the Dominican Republic as having a lower possibility of being affected by hurricanes than most neighboring Caribbean islands like; Antigua, Jamaica, Bahamas, U.S. Virgin Islands, Puerto Rico Cuba, the Florida Keys and gulf, as well as other Coastlines of Florida.

-According to the list below, over the last 100+ years, the Dominican Republic AS A WHOLE, has only had 14 hurricanes that actuallly touch land, and of those, only three have effected the Punta Cana/ Bavaro touristic area (1996 2004 and Maria in 2017).
+According to the list below, over the last 100+ years, the Dominican Republic (THE ENTIRE COUNTRY), has only had 14 hurricanes that actuallly touch land, and of those, only three (3) Hurricanes have effected the Punta Cana/ Bavaro touristic area (1996, 2004, and Maria in 2017).

 Maria (Catagory3-1) 19 September, 2017, E. Coast, Punta Cana, to the N. Coast, to Santigo & San Francisco Jeanne (Category 1).
 16 September 2004.
 East Coast, Samana and Puerto Plata.

 Georges.
 (Category 3).
 22 September 1998.
 Santo Domingo and La Romana.

 Hortense.
 (Category 3-1).
 10 September 1996.
 East coast, Punta Cana to Samana.